FIWARE-Ops/docs.expert-certification/doc/experts.md

 ## The Board of Examiners

+-   The board of examiners is drawn from three groups:

+    -   Certified FIWARE Experts - usually associated to a FIWARE iHub
+    -   Members of the Technical Steering Committee (TSC) of the FIWWARE Foundation.
+    -   Technical employees of the FIWARE Foundation itself

--   Candidate Examinations are to be judged by a board of three examiners
+-   Candidate Examinations are to be judged by a board of examiners, usually consisting of three members

 In the ideal case, any decisions made by the board will be unanimous, however since there are an odd number of board members any decisions will always have a majority and minority.
 This can then be discussed.

--   The board of examiners are chosen at random from the current list of examiners
+-   The board of examiners are selected at random from the current list of examiners

 Randomizing the board to avoid bias or collusion.